desmos-labs/desmos/x/posts/spec/02-concepts.md

 | `POST_REFERENCE_TYPE_REPOST`      | This reference represents a repost of the specified post |

 ##### Post ID
-The ID of the referenced post.
+The id of the referenced post.
+Note that it's possible to reference only posts within the same subspace.
+Trying to reference a post within another subspace will return an error or might end up in unwanted behavior.

 ##### Position
 This field should be used only when the `Type` field is equal to `TYPE_QUOTE` to indicates where the `PostReference`